-Climate-related risk Management team will conduct a thorough risk assessment to identify the potential climate-related risk effecting the business continuity and operations.
-Factors such as physical impacts, regulatory changes, credit, market, liquidity, and operational risk will be taken into consideration.
-Once identified, the risks will be classified into appropriate time horizons, such as short-term, medium-term, and long-term, to ensure effective risk management strategies are developed and implemented.
+The climate-related risk/Environmental, Social, Governance Function conducted a thorough risk assessment in February 2023 to identify the potential climate-related risk affecting its business continuity and operations.
+Factors such as physical impacts, regulatory changes, credit, market, liquidity, and operational risk were taken into consideration and the risks identified as 'improve' - high risk exposures with lower levels of preparedness helped form the basis in part of the bank's Climate-Related Risk Strategy.